GoogleChrome/rendertron/README.md

 ```

 The `screenshot` endpoint can be used to verify that your page is rendering
 correctly.

+Both endpoints support the following parameters:
+ * `width` defaults to `1000` - specifies viewport width.
+ * `height` defaults to `1000` - specifies viewport height.

-Options are available as a JSON string in the `POST` body (options for `GET` are unsupported).
+Additional options are available as a JSON string in the `POST` body (options for `GET` are unsupported).
 See
 [Puppeteer documentation](https://github.com/GoogleChrome/puppeteer/blob/v1.6.0/docs/api.md#pagescreenshotoptions)
 for available options.
 You cannot specify the `type` (defaults to `jpeg`) and `encoding` (defaults to `binary`) parameters.